Fanfic: Rise of the Galeforces

 ' leader, Splashdown should be The Galeforces' leader."

 , sibling Supers in training, recieve a call from Aperture Science and Technology

 about an important project downtown.
 What they find is a discovery that will change their lives forever — a cloning facility housing the late Supers from the Golden Era.
 Narrowly escaping from the lab with their lives, they meet one of the clones, Sarah Squall a.k.a.
 Stratogale, and help her reunite with the rest of her family.

 And so starts an adventure of a lifetime.
 Together, the Parrs and the Squalls, as mutual allies, go through all kinds of good-time heroic action involving ticklish situations, no-holds-barred ass-kicking, and new bonds of friendship.The Incredibles: Rise of the Galeforces

-is a fanfiction collab by SkarmorySilver, known on deviantART
+is a fanfiction collab by Troper Geosternbergia, known on deviantArt as Shadow-Aspect

-The full story is available for reading here, starting from Chapter 1.
+The full story is available for reading here.

 This fanfic provides examples of: